ImExtraPolite2/calculator/README.md

 # calculator

-use html, css, and javascript in order to create a very basic calculator.
+use html, css, and javascript in order to create a calculator.